forIoop/LeetCodeinPython/C++/README.md

-Transition to C++ for competitive prohramming and coding interviews on 9-13-2019
+Transition to C++ for competitive programming and coding interviews on 9-13-2019